 Sr.No.
 Name of ITDP No. of Seats available

-1 Lahaul 138
+1 Lahaul 67

-2 Spiti 07
+2 Spiti 04

-3 Pangi 45
+3 Pangi 23

-4 Bharmour 67
+4 Bharmour 70

-5 Kinnaur 132
+5 Kinnaur 108

-Total 389
+Total 272

-In addition to above there are 42 seats at ITI Udaipur (21 seats in each trade) for the candidates of Lahaul and Spiti District.
-Plan provision has been made to procure for machinery and equipment, Raw material, office expenses and Rent Rate taxes to meet the training requirements at Reckong Peo, Bharmour, Udaipur, Rong Tong and Pangi and construction of buildings at Bharmour, Udaipur and Pangi at Killar.
+In addition to above there are 42 seats at ITI Udaipur (21 seats in each trade) and 230 seats under PPP mode scheme/Self financing for the candidates of Lahaul and Spiti District.
+Plan provision has been made to procure for machinery and equipment, Raw material, office expenses and Rent Rate taxes to meet the training requirements at

+Reckong Peo, Bharmour, Udaipur, Rong Tong and Pangi and construction of buildings at Bharmour, Udaipur and Pangi at Killar.

-The deptt. is going to open two new Polytechnics in tribal areas, one each in Distt.
-Kinnaur and Lahaul-Spiti with one time Central Assistance of ^ 12.30 Crore per Polytechnic under "Sub-mission on Polytechnics under coordinated action for Skill Development" scheme launched by MHRD, GOI. ^ 4.82 Crore has been received from GOI for construction of these new polytechnics and ^ 1.05 Crore has been received from GOI for new Polytechnics in Distt.
-Bilaspur, Kullu & Sirmour under TSP (indivisible).
+The Deptt. is going to open two new Polytechnics in tribal areas, one each in Distt.
+Kinnaur and Lahaul-Spiti with one time Central Assistance of '12.30 Crore per Polytechnic under "Sub-Mission on Polytechnics under Coordinated Action for Skill Development" scheme launched by MHRD, GOI.